Meet Our Hosts

 WZPP/WZOP, aptly called “The Voice of the Caribbean” has the biggest champion Mikey Mike who has the loudest voice for this community.

-Listen to DJ Mikey Mike & Miss Chin on The Do Road Show, Monday – Friday from 5 – 8 p.m.
+Listen to DJ Mikey Mike & Miss Chin on The Morning Drive, Monday – Friday from 7 – 11 a.m.

 On Air: Ms. Chin

-Ms. Chin is a co-host on the Do Road Show.
+Ms. Chin is a co-host on The Morning Drive.
 During her free time, she enjoys playing netball and dominoes, listening to music, and spending time with her daughter.

 Ms. Chin has a diploma in nursing from the Doncaster School of Nursing in Jamaica and a certificate in supervisor management from the University of the West Indies in Jamaica.
 Her professional background includes clerical work, marketing, and promotions, and she has worked in the corporate business field for several years.
 She is currently a nurse and the administration manager at The Voice of the Caribbean.